The Soils of Pennsylvania

 10. Conestoga Valley

 Limestone-derived soils predominate in the Conestoga Valley section.
 These soils are comparable to the limestone soils in the valleys of the Ridge and Valley province.
 They have a silt loam surface texture and a clayey subsurface horizon.
 They are well drained.
 The landscape is level to undulating, and erosion potential is low.
 Rock fragments are scarce, and the root zone available waterholding capacity is high.
 The growing season is long.
 These are productive soils that are used intensively for agriculture.

 Soils in the Piedmont Upland section are predominantly derived from metamorphic rock.
 These soils have a silt loam texture, and are well drained.
 The landscape has rather steep slopes, and erosion potential is moderately high.
 Rock fragments are scarce on these soils.
 Their water-holding capacity is moderate to high.
 The growing season is long.
 These soils can be very productive if they are deep, and they are used intensively for agriculture.

 The soils of the Coastal Plains section developed in coastal sands.
 These soils usually have a sandy surface texture and are well drained.
 Because the topography is level, erosion potential is typically low.
 The soils contain few rock fragments but have moderate root zone available water content due to the coarse soil texture.
 This region has the longest and warmest growing season of Pennsylvania.
 Most of the area is occupied by the city of Philadelphia and its suburbs.

-Table: "selected properties and typical capabilities of major Pennsylvania soils" lists major soils of Pennsylvania, along with some of their properties and expected yield potentials.
+The Table typical capabilities of major Pennsylvania soils lists the major soils of Pennsylvania, along with some of their properties and expected yield potentials.